onc-healthit/lantern-back-end/README.md

 ## Starting All Services Using docker-compose
 All of the required services to run the Lantern back end are contained in the docker-compose file.
+**Notice:** Before running `docker-compose up` make sure that you have created a `.env` file containing the environment variables specified in the `.env.sample` file located alongside `docker-compose.yml`
 ```bash
 docker-compose up
 ```